-- Puwasala Gamakumara, Hierarchical probabilistic forecasting (PhD, begun 2016)
+- Puwasala Gamakumara, Probabilistic forecasts for hierarchical time series (PhD, begun 2016)

 - Cameron Roach.
 Optimising commercial building energy efficiency measures, (PhD, begun 2016).